Sustainability

 Toward a Universal Sapporo: the Global Resource Development Program for Coming Generation (GPC)

-In order to nurture human resources capable of assuming responsibility for our overseas businesses
+In order to nurture human resources capable of assuming responsibility for overseas businesses

-Every year we implement the Global Resource Development Program for Coming Generation (GPC).
+Every year Sapporo Breweries implement the Global Resource Development Program for Coming Generation (GPC).

 In Japan, the program aims to improve understanding of other cultures, and strengthen negotiation and presentation skills in foreign languages through the use of native instructors.
 It also incorporates practical training overseas, including visits to countries such as Singapore and Vietnam where Group companies operate.